Specification: Ballerina HTTP Library

 OPTIONSRetrieve permitted communication options200 OK

-The introspection resource is internally generated for each service and host the openAPI doc can be generated (or retrieved) at runtime when requested from the hosted service itself.
-In order to get the openAPI doc hosted resource path, user can send an OPTIONS request either to one of the resources or the service.
-The link header in the 204 response specifies the location.
-Then user can send a GET request to the dynamically generated URL in the link header with the relation openapi to get the openAPI definition for the service.
+OAS resources are internally generated for each service and host the generated OpenAPI specification for the service in different formats.
+In order to access these resources user can send an OPTIONS request either to one of the resources or the service base-path.
+The link header in the 204 response specifies the location for the OAS resources.

 Sample service